tominekan/klarg/DOCS.md

 #### `project_version(message) -> None`
 `message: str: NEEDED`

 Klarg displays the `message` when the version flag is detected.
-What klarg looks for can be configured in the `configure()` option.
+What klarg looks for can be configured in `CONFIG` with the option `"version_flag"`.

 Example:
 ```py